DEMOCRAT FOR STATE ASSEMBLY

 Assembly Member for the 74th District running for Re-Election

-State Assemblymember Harvey Epstein was elected to the New York State Assembly with over 90% of the vote in a four way special election in April 2018.
+State Assemblymember Harvey Epstein was re-elected to the New York State Assembly with 90% of the vote in November 2018.

 Harvey represents the East Side of Manhattan, including the neighborhoods of the Lower East Side, East Village, Alphabet City, Stuyvesant Town/Peter Cooper Village, Murray Hill, Tudor City and the United Nations.

 Harvey was raised in a politically active family.
 His parents infused in him a deep sense of obligation to the larger community.
 His dad was a union president for most of Harvey’s childhood, and Harvey witnessed how important the union was to his father.
 When the teachers from his school went on strike, Harvey, then a third grader, joined them on the picket line.
 His mother ran as a Democrat for political office numerous times beginning when Harvey was 9 years old.
 Literature drops, organizing events and political meetings were staples during those formative years.

 Harvey has been a community leader for more than 20 years.
 He served on Community Board 3 for 14 years, serving as its board chair from 2002 to 2004, and chairing its Land Use committee for a term.
 During his tenure, Harvey helped preserve and create affordable housing for our community.
 A public school parent, Harvey is a former president of the District 1 President’s Council and former PTA president at the Neighborhood School (where his children attended).
 Harvey has engaged in numerous community struggles to protect low-wage workers, local day-care centers and diversity admission in public schools.
 He is a former Co-President of CoDA (a local political organization), and has worked on numerous progressive campaigns over the past few decades.